containers/buildah/docs/buildah-build.1.md

 The `buildah build` command allows building images for all Linux architectures, even non-native architectures.
 When building images for a different architecture,  the `RUN` instructions require emulation software installed on the host provided by packages like `qemu-user-static`.
 Note: it is always preferred to build images on the native architecture if possible.

 **NOTE:** The `--platform` option may not be used in combination with the `--arch`, `--os`, or `--variant` options.

+**--preprocess**

+If specified, will always attempt to use the C Preprocessor cpp(1), even if the Containerfile doesn't end with the ".in" suffix.
+Note: You can also configure this behavior by setting the BUILDAH\_PREPROCESS environment variable to `1`, `true`, or `yes`.

 **--pull**